ada-cheng/Image_FMAP/README.md

 ## Citation

-If you find Sequoia useful or relevant to your project and research, please kindly cite our paper:
+If you find this repo useful or relevant to your project and research, please kindly cite our paper:

 ```bibtex
 @misc{cheng2024zeroshot,